 "Yes, it’s important we know about any renovation work before it begins.
 That way, we can check if cover can continue and if so, let you know what’s covered during and after the conversion, so you have peace of mind in case any unforeseen problems come up."

 4. I have Home Emergency Cover – will this cover my conversion?

 "If the garage is attached, Home Emergency Cover also covers the conversion.
 The only exception to this is if there’s any loss or damage caused by the conversion work, or any changes or attempted repairs that cause damage to the conversion or any other part of your property."

 5. What do I need to tell you?

 We need the following information:

-- The type and scale of the renovation you’re planning
+- The type of renovation you’re planning

 - If you have garage conversion planning permission